 An organized workspace is essential if the goal is to increase productivity and eliminate variation.
 The Lean tool for workplace organization involves five steps that start with an S in both English and Japanese.
 They include seiri (sort), seiton (set), seiso (shine), seiketsu (standardize), and shitsuke (sustain).

-Organizations that use the 5S methodology find that their efficiency is improved because many of the obstacles that slow people and systems down have been eliminated or mitigated to allow smoother operations.
+Organizations that use the 5S methodology increase efficiency because many of the obstacles that slow people and systems down have been eliminated or mitigated to allow smoother operations.
 Waste reduction is another significant benefit of 5S.
-In addition, streamlining processes results in fewer defects and more efficient use of all resources.
 5S also increases employee engagement and satisfaction by empowering employees to make improvements to their workspace.

-Gemba walks are a Lean practice in which leaders and supervisors go to the place where work is done to observe, show respect for employees, and identify potential opportunities for improvement.
+Gemba walks are a Lean practice in which leaders and supervisors go where work is done to observe, show respect for employees, and identify potential opportunities for improvement.
 The technique involves asking questions about why workers are completing tasks a certain way and understanding the workers’ relationship to their environment.
-Improvements aren’t made on the spot, but if opportunities are uncovered, a structured improvement cycle can be applied to improve the standard work.

-While we are huge fans of daily, incremental improvement, sometimes problems are so impactful or urgent that you need people to set aside other priorities and concentrate on solving them.
+Sometimes problems are so impactful or urgent that you need people to set aside other priorities and concentrate on solving them.
 That's when it is time for a Kaizen event.
-During a Kaizen or rapid improvement event, a team is selected that will focus all of their attention on the issue at hand over a three to five-day period.
-Kaizen events are guided by a project charter and are led by a member of the team or a professional facilitator.
-An executive sponsor makes sure that the team has the resources it needs to achieve success.
+During a Kaizen or rapid improvement event, a team is selected to focus all of their attention on the issue at hand over a three to five-day period.
+Kaizen events are guided by a project charter and led by a team member or a professional facilitator.

 The A3 Report is a problem-solving and tool that Toyota developed.
 Leaders at Toyota believed that even the most complex problems could be documented on a single sheet of paper.
 This level of precision helps everyone concentrate on the same set of facts.
-(It's called A3 because that's the European name for the size of paper that was used.
-In the US, it’s closest to 11 x 17.)
-The structure of an A3 report brings another level of sophistication and control with the PDSA cycle at its heart, a must for difficult-to-solve challenges.
+In addition, the structure of an A3 report brings another level of sophistication and control with the PDSA cycle at its heart, a must for difficult-to-solve challenges.

 The 5 Whys

 One brilliantly simple Lean tool is the 5 Whys.
-Its goal is to find the root cause of a problem so that improvement is applied to the reason rather than the symptoms.
+Its goal is to find the root cause of a problem to apply an improvement to the reason rather than the symptoms.
 When using the 5 Whys technique, you simply state the problem and then continue to ask why until the underlying flaw in the system is revealed.
 It usually takes about 5 iterations to find the cause.

 In Japanese, Hoshin means "compass needle" or "direction," and Kanri means "management" or "control."
 In practice, it means that management has control of where the organization is going.
 This is made possible by following the guiding principles: